smarr/are-we-fast-yet/README.md

  - polymorphic methods on user-defined classes/objects/types
  - closures, i.e. anonymous functions with access to lexical scope (incl. changing variables)
  - basic array-like abstractions, ideally with a fixed size
+ - garbage collection, currently benchmarks rely on it and we do not yet have variants that do manual memory management

 Not permitted is the use of the following concepts: